Yin-Yin/Yin-Yin.github.io/_posts/2018-11-29-sap-m-table.md

 [Plunkr with this code](https://next.plnkr.co/plunk/22B8u2)

-`items` This has to point whether to an EntitiySet
+`items` This has to point whether to an EntitiySet (OData Model) or to an Array from a property (JSON Model).

 We can have different control types for the cells.
 The most basic is Text, we can have an [ObjectIdentifier](https://sapui5.hana.ondemand.com/#/api/sap.m.ObjectIdentifier) or a number, which is an [ObjectNumber](https://sapui5.hana.ondemand.com/#/api/sap.m.ObjectNumber).